-An encephaly is one of a group of defects that result from failure of the neural tube to close.

-Maternal serum alphafetoprotein (MSAFP) and/or amniotic fluid alphafetoprotein (AFAFP) and amniotic fluid acetylcholinesterase (ACHE) may be elevated with an encephaly.
+Encephaloceles are often included as one of a group of defects that result from failure of the neural tube to close.
+Maternal serum alphafetoprotein (MSAFP) and/or amniotic fluid alphafetoprotein (AFAFP) and amniotic fluid acetylcholinesterase (ACHE) may be elevated with encephaloceles.
 However, these screening tests alone are not sufficient to diagnose the condition.
+Occipital encephalocele is a component of Meckel-Gruber syndrome.
+Holoprosencephaly (Extended Condition) Description Structural brain anomaly that results from variable degrees of incomplete cleavage of the prosencephalon (embryonic forebrain), which fails to cleave sagittally into the right and left cerebral hemispheres and transversely into telencephalon and diencephalon.